This is a follow-up article to 7 Qualities of a Great Sales Coach. Here are seven more qualities to help you become a great sales coach:

 4. They don’t allow their sales reps to play outside the bounds of their roles.

 A great sales coach doesn’t allow their reps to sell large deals outside their primary customer profile.
-Basing the majority of one’s sales quota on a single large deal is dangerous.
-In addition, they don’t allow them to sell deals smaller than their target market.
+Basing the majority of one’s sales quota on a single large deal is dangerous unless they are an enterprise sales rep. In addition, they don’t allow them to sell deals smaller than their target market.
 Transactions too small means more sales are needed to achieve quota.
-This breaks the mindset that “smaller deals are easier deals”.
+This breaks the false mantra that smaller deals are easier deals.
 That’s not always the case.
 Define your ideal customer profile and keep your sales reps focused on opportunities that fit that profile.

 5. They know when to leave a superstar sales rep alone and when to intervene to improve performance.